Wurren/sly/README.md

 ```

 Add some CSS.
 The width of the slider can be whatever you want, its responsive!
-Make sure that the slider and slides have a set height though! ( fixing this soon )

 ```